ComradePhilos/CoYOTe/README.md

 # CoYOT(e)
+#### Control Your OverTimes (easily)
 <p align="left">
   <img style="float:left" src="https://dl.dropboxusercontent.com/u/76923843/Untitled.png" width=200>
 </p>
-  Control Your OverTimes (easily).
-This programme is a lightweight tool for employees who want to have an overview over their working time or       people who want to track working times of their employees/colleagues made with Lazarus IDE and therefore written in Pascal.
+This programme is a lightweight and userfriendly tool to keep an eye on overtimes at work.
+It calculates - based on attendance times the user entered - how many hours of working time the user accumulated and visualises the balance so that he always is up to date.
+If used consequently one can save precious free time and organize working time in a way that employees and bosses might profit from.

 ### installation
 <p>
 <ul>